burakgguler/designpatterns/README.md

 # designpatternsfactory
-Factory method tutorial in python.
+Design patterns tutorial in python.
+This project includes factory method and abstract factory for now, more to come.